KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 ![](08.png)

 Hit *Apply update* then *Apply from ADB*.
-Now put the LineageOS v20 zip file you downloaded from the SourceForge link to the adb folder and push it to your device with `adb -d sideload filename.zip`.
+Now put the LineageOS v20 zip file you downloaded to the adb folder and push it to your device with `adb -d sideload filename.zip`.

 ![](09.png)

-After the installation, you should see a log like this:
+It should start installing.
+After completion, you should see a log like this:

 ![](10.png)

-At this point you should install *Google Apps* if you’d like to use them before you boot into LineageOS but since I’m going to be using this device purely for NetHunter, I skipped that step.
+At this point you should install *Google Apps* (like Play Store etc) if you’d like to use them before you boot into LineageOS but since I’m going to be using this device purely for NetHunter, I skipped that step.

-Go back a step and reboot the device.
+Go back a menu and reboot the device.
 You should be greeted with LineageOS’ initial setup.
 Before you connect your device to WiFi, you may want to disable automatic updates just to be safe (Settings > System > Updater > Three Dots > Preferences > Auto updates check > Never).

 ![](11.png) ![](12.png)